-This is the second book in the series, Marriage and Mayhem; it is a stand alone book and you do not have to read the first book to enjoy Love, Stock, And Barrel.
+This is the second book in the series, Marriage and Mayhem; it is a stand-alone novel; you do not have to read the first book to enjoy Love, Stock, And Barrel.
 This is a lovely clean Christian western romance.
-Ms. Barnes hooked me from the first page to the end of the story.
-Author Crystal Barnes has the art of story telling fine tuned.
+I was hooked me from the first page to the end of the tale.
+She has the art of storytelling fine-tuned.

-There is a lot of action in this story with Pete, outlaws, rustling, and the attraction between Russell and Dinah which they are fighting tooth and nail.
-Ms. Barns included humor in this story.
+There is a lot of action in this tale with Pete, outlaws, rustling, and the attraction between Russell and Dinah which they are fighting tooth and nail.
+Ms. Barns included humor in this yarn.
 I found myself laughing at the character’s antics.

 CHARACTERS, PLOTTING, AND DEVELOPMENT:

 I want a Russell of my very own.
 Ms. Barnes created a wonderful character in Russell; handsome, strong, and a man of faith.
-The character development of Russell and Dinah was very good.
-I loved watching an insecure Dinah coming to terms with God and His plans for her life to become a strong secure woman, as well as, Russell’s renewal of his faith in the blessings of God in his life and acceptance of God’s plan for him.
+The character development of Russell and Lexington is excellent.
+I loved watching an insecure Lexington coming to terms with God and His plans for her life to become a strong, secure woman, as well as, Russell’s renewal of his faith in the blessings of God in his life and acceptance of God’s plan for him.

-The pace of the book was very good.
-The story did not lag and kept my interest.
+The pace of the story was perfect.
+The tale did not lag and kept my interest.
 The plot kept me guessing, as I said, I was totally wrong in my assumption of the mystery involving Pete and the rustlers.
-I found myself wanting to read more about Russell, Pete, and Dinah.
-The secondary characters add so much to the story and I felt I knew them by the end of the book.
+I found myself wanting to read more about Russell, Pete, and Lexington.
+The secondary characters add so much to the story, and I felt I knew them by the end of the book.

 About Author Crystal Barnes